My Mind Was Finally Opened

 Note by ESN: Read: Identifying Marks of an Exploitive, Abusive Group

-1 In 1961 Roderick C. Meredith wrote a 6-page article entitled, "The Shocking TRUTH about 'Queer' Men!"
+1 In 1961 Roderick C. Meredith, founder of Living Church of God, wrote a 6-page article entitled, "The Shocking TRUTH about 'Queer' Men!"